jdkandersson/OpenAlchemy/docs/source/technical_details/relationships.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

-The remaining keyword arguments for *relationship* can be specified using the *x-kwargs* extension parameter.
+The remaining keyword arguments for *relationship* can be specified using the *x-kwargs* extension property.
 It can be included as a part of the *allOf* list when defining a reference.
 All *relationship* arguments are available except those that have a special meaning within OpenAlchemy (primarily the arguments that implement the features that have already been discussed).
 These